Skip to main content

 Recalibrating the Growth Hormone Axis

-One of the most common areas of focus for age management and wellness is the (GH) axis.
+One of the most common areas of focus for age management and wellness is the growth hormone (GH) axis.
 GH production naturally declines with age, impacting metabolism, tissue repair, sleep quality, and body composition.
 Direct replacement with synthetic Human Growth Hormone (HGH) can be effective, but it provides a constant, unphysiological level of the hormone, which can suppress the pituitary and lead to side effects.

 Peptide therapies offer a more nuanced approach by stimulating the pituitary gland to produce and release its own GH in a manner that mimics the body’s natural rhythms.